 A grateful attitude

 This fall craft can be a fun, ongoing project for the entire family.
+It comes to us from landeelu.com.
 Not only is it nice to look at, but it’s a great way to bring the family together to discuss what everyone is grateful for right up to Thanksgiving.

 Take an open frame and tape twine in a zig-zag pattern onto the back.
-Next, take construction paper in fall leaf colors and either draw leaves free hand or use this pattern, and then cut the leaves out.
+Next, take construction paper in fall leaf colors and either draw leaves free hand or use one of these templates, and then cut the leaves out.

 Each day, have every family member write down a few things they are grateful for on each of the leaves.
 Hang each leaf onto the frame using clothespins.
 Place on a mantle or other high-traffic area of your home to be reminded of all the things your family is grateful for this year.